Holonomy algebras of Einstein pseudo-Riemannian manifolds: Lorentzian manifolds

-{\bf Example 1.} From Theorem \ref{th gener} it follows that any weakly irreducible not irreducible holonomy algebra $\g\subset\so(1,n+1)$ of a Lorentzian manifold of dimension $n+2$ has the form where $\h\subset\so(n)$ is the holonomy algebra of an Einstein Riemannian manifold.
-This result is obtained in \cite{GalEin}.
-Moreover, in \cite{GalEin} all these algebras $\g$ are realized as the holonomy algebras of Einstein manifolds.
+From Theorem \ref{th gener} it follows that any weakly irreducible not irreducible holonomy algebra $\g\subset\so(1,n+1)$ of an Einstein not Ricci-flat Lorentzian manifold of dimension $n+2$ has the form where $\h\subset\so(n)$ is the holonomy algebra of an Einstein not Ricci-flat Riemannian manifold.
+This result for the first time was obtained in \cite{GalEin}, for that was used the classification from \cite{Leistner}.
+Note that the result of the present paper provides an independent proof of the results from \cite{Leistner} in the Einstein case.
+In \cite{GalEin}, the just described algebras $\g$ are realized as the holonomy algebras of Einstein not Ricci-flat Lorentzian manifolds.
 Let $\Lambda\neq 0$.
-The required metric is the following where $v,x^1,...,x^n,u$ are coordinates on an open subset of $\Real^{n+2}$, $h=h_{ij}(x^1,...,x^n)dx^idx^j$ is an Einstein Riemannian metric with the holonomy algebra $\h\subset\so(n)$ and cosmological constant $\Lambda$, and $H_0=H_0(x^1,...,x^n)$ is a function satisfying $\Delta_h H_0=0$, where $\Delta_h$ is the Laplacian of the metric $h$.
+The required metric is the following where $v,x^1,...,x^n,u$ are coordinates on an open subset of $\Real^{n+2}$, is an Einstein Riemannian metric with the holonomy algebra $\h\subset\so(n)$ and cosmological constant $\Lambda$, and $H_0=H_0(x^1,...,x^n)$ is a function satisfying $\Delta_h H_0=0$, where $\Delta_h$ is the Laplacian of the metric $h$.
 It is required that $H_0$ has non-zero Hessian in order make the metric to be indecomposable.

 The idea of this construction is the following.
-Let $g_0$ be the metric $g$ without $H_0$.
+Let $g_0$ be the metric $g$ with $H_0$ set to zero.
 Then $g_0$ is the direct product of the Einstein Lorentzian manifold of dimension 2 with the holonomy algebra $\gl(1,\Real)=\so(1,1)$ preserving two complement isotropic lines and of a Riemannian manifold with the holonomy algebra $\h$; the cosmological constant of each of these manifolds is $\Lambda$.
-The function $H_0$ is added in order to add the subspace $\Real^n$ to the holonomy algebra.
+The function $H_0$ is used in order to curve the product metric and to add the subspace $\Real^n$ to the holonomy algebra.
 The curvature tensor of $g$ equals to the curvature tensor of $g_0$ with the additional term that takes values in $\Real^n\subset\g$.
 This additional term is given by a symmetric endomorphism of the Euclidean space $\Real^n$, the Ricci tensor of the additional term must be zero, and this gives the equation $\Delta_h H_0=0$.